-Skin – whose real name is Deborah Ann Dyer – is the lead vocalist of the legendary British rock band Skunk Anansie that also includes bassist Cass, guitarist Ace and drummer Mark Richardson and have made the soundtrack of my generation ever since the late 1990s with an uninterrupted flow of powerful lyrics, iconic video clips and strugglingly beautiful hits like Hedonism (Just Because You Feel Good), You’ll Follow Me Down and Secretly.
+Skin – whose real name is Deborah Ann Dyer – is the lead vocalist of the British rock band Skunk Anansie which also includes bassist Cass, guitarist Ace and drummer Mark Richardson.
+They made the soundtrack of a generation ever since the late 1990s through an uninterrupted flow of powerful lyrics, iconic video clips and strugglingly beautiful hits like Hedonism (Just Because You Feel Good), You’ll Follow Me Down and Secretly.

-With a career spanning over 25 years, 6 studio albums released and more than 5 million records sold, Skunk Anansie have been the real deal in my home country right from the beginning: their 1999 album Post Orgasmic Chill was a three-time certified Platinum in Italy with over 300,000 copies sold, their 2010 record Wonderlustre debuted at number one in the national album chart, and Skin also acted as a judge in the Italian edition of The X Factor in 2015.
+With a career spanning over 25 years, 6 studio albums released and more than 5 million records sold, Skunk Anansie have been a real deal especially in Italy right from the beginning: their 1999 album Post Orgasmic Chill was a three-time certified Platinum in the country with over 300,000 copies sold, their 2010 record Wonderlustre debuted at number one in the national album chart, and Skin also acted as a judge in the Italian edition of The X Factor in 2015.

-Not only is this lady – who has recently been awarded an OBE by the British Monarchy and nominated the first-ever Chancellor of the Leeds Arts University – an extraordinary singer and songwriter; she’s also a talented electronic music DJ, a fashion icon, a writer who published an autobiography titled It Takes Blood and Guts in 2020, and also the strongest advocate and activist for the many social, cultural and political causes I’ll discuss in this never-ending introduction.
+Not only is this lady – who was awarded an OBE by the British Monarchy and nominated the first-ever Chancellor of the Leeds Arts University – an extraordinary singer and songwriter; she’s also a talented electronic music DJ, a fashion icon, a writer who published an autobiography titled It Takes Blood and Guts in 2020, and also the strongest advocate and activist for the many social, cultural and political causes.

-When she discusses racism, black people’s issues, women’s issues, gay’s issues or just any other issue, she never comes from a place of victimism, condescendence or self-referentiality.
-She admits that she had to work ten times harder as a “skinny black girl from Brixton who fell in love with rock ‘n’ roll”, but she doesn’t seek commiseration and never comes up with any heartbreaking tales from the land of discrimination and bullying despite being from Brixton, which used to be one of the historically most deprived areas of London: Skin just reports the facts, the figures and her informed opinions about it all.
+When she discusses discrimination, black people’s issues, women’s issues, gay issues or just any other issue, she never comes from a place of victimism, condescendence or self-referentiality.
+She admits that she had to work ten times harder as a “skinny black girl from Brixton who fell in love with rock ‘n’ roll”, but she doesn’t seek commiseration and never comes up with any heartbreaking tales from the land of discrimination and bullying despite being from one of the historically most deprived areas of London: Skin just reports the facts, the figures and her informed opinions about it all.
 With her, it’s never personal, it’s all about social justice in the widest sense: was she born as a straight white man with blonde hair and blue eyes, she would probably feel exactly the same things.

-How provocative that sounds in a political arena where you’re immediately and permanently labelled as a fascist if you only dare to criticise the intellectualised leftwing bullshit?
+How provocative and refreshing does it sound in a political arena where you’re immediately and permanently labelled as a fascist if you only dare to criticise the intellectualised leftwing bullshit?